Arian-Vaezi/shapiq-text-llm-explanations/src/demos/SentimentAnalysis/README.md

 The central question: sentiment is *compositional*. "not bad" is positive even though "not" and "bad" look weak or negative individually.
-First-order Shapley Values explain **which words** matter; k-SII explains **which word pairs** matter together — capturing negation, redundancy, and sarcasm cues that SVs alone miss.
+First-order Shapley Values explain **which words** matter; k-SII explains **which word pairs** matter together, capturing negation, redundancy, and sarcasm cues that SVs alone miss.

 ---